symverse-lab/V3/docs/SymID-spec.md

 Nick is:

 - human-readable,
-- globally unique within the Citizen protocol domain,
+- globally unique within the Citizen Protocol domain,
 - user-facing,
-- usable for lookup and direct transfer APIs.
+- usable for lookup, direct transfer convenience, and Citizen relation operations.

+Nick is not the blockchain’s underlying account key.
+It is a convenience identifier that resolves to a SymID-backed account.

 ---